One year of joy

 Let's start with the money.
 It is not difficult to imagine that the construction of a palace-fortress on such a scale (not to mention the splendor of the furnishings) had to cost unimaginable amounts.
 Different sources give different amounts.
 Once it is 30 million, and sometimes 50 million zlotys, which does not say anything anyway.
 It is rather difficult to imagine the real value of such a sum in the 10th century.
 Another valuation is more illustrative.
 Suffice it to say that the cost of building Krzyżtopor was roughly equal to the XNUMX-year income of a magnate belonging to the group of the richest Polish magnates.
 Where did Krzysztof Ossoliński have so much money?

-Part of the estate is inherited from his father (Zbigniew Ossoliński), but his three wives made a very significant contribution to the estate of Krzysztof Ossoliński in the form of a statue.
-Favorably conducted marriages brought him considerable fortune.
+Part of the estate is an inheritance from his father (Zbigniew Ossoliński), but a very significant contribution to Krzysztof Ossoliński's estate was made by his three wives in the form of a dowry.
+Favorable marriages brought him a considerable fortune.